Mirantis/cri-dockerd/packaging/README.md

 * DEB packages for Debian 9 Stretch
 * RPM packages for Fedora 40
 * RPM packages for Fedora 39
+* RPM packages for AlmaLinux 8
+* RPM packages for AlmaLinux 9
 * TGZ and ZIP files with static binaries